SequentMicrosystems/wdt-rpi/python/wdt/README.md

 Clear the power button status.
 This function can be used for prevent false button trigger at Rapberry pi Start-up Return 1 if succeed, and -1 if fails.

+### getPowerButton()
+The same as getPowerButtonPush().

+## setPowerButton(val)
+Set the power button push state so you can emulate the button in software or cleasr his status.
+ - val 0/1
+Return 1 if succeed, and -1 if fails.